 This year's festival runs over four days from the 3rd to the 6th of February (Waitangi Weekend) with the theme of reconciliation.
 Reconciliation for our nation, reconciliation for our neighbourhoods, reconciliation to God and reconciliation to our world.

 We will shortly be announcing speakers from throughout Aotearoa with an amazing history of activism and advocacy in reconciliation on both a local and global scale.
 We invite you to join us to dream of a world where the peace and redeeming love and justice of God breaks through to transform communities and nations.

-Passionfest is held at Ngatiawa River Monastery at 8 Terrace Road in the Reikorangi Valley just outside of Waikanae.
+Accommodation is by tenting only.
+Your registration fee includes all meals.
+Passionfest is held at Ngatiawa River Monastery at 82 Terrace Road in the Reikorangi Valley just outside of Waikanae.

 Andrew Judd describes himself as a 'recovering racist'.
 It wasn't until he was elected Mayor of New Plymouth and asked to consult with local Maori that he realised that, although Maori are daily expected to walk in a Pakeha world, he had never taken the time to walk in theirs.
 This lead to Andrew successfully lobbying for Maori ward seats on the the NPDC which was subsequently overturned by Grey Power and a strong reaction from local New Plymouth residents.
 Andrew's commitment to reconciliation and justice saw him spat at and abused on the streets and ultimately resulted in him choosing not to run for the mayoralty due to the division it revealed in his community.
 In June 2016 Andrew lead a three-day Hikoi from New Plymouth District Council HQ to Parihaka with over 1,000 participants.
 Andrew has become a powerful voice of honesty, apology and reconciliation in his community.